-If you are in a new relationship your new partner may have difficulty understanding your thoughts and feelings, especially if they have not experienced the strength of the bond that exists between a parent and baby.
-It is helpful to talk honestly about such feelings and to try to show patience with any initial lack of understanding.
-It may be helpful to show your new partner this page and other literature on sudden infant death.
+If you are in a new relationship your new partner may have difficulty understanding your thoughts and feelings, especially if they have not experienced the strength of the bond that exists between a parent and child.
+It is helpful to talk honestly about such feelings and to try to show patience if they lack understanding at first.
+It may be helpful to show your new partner this leaflet and other literature on sudden infant death.

 Finding support from our CONI and CONI Plus programmes

-Our Care of the Next Infant (CONI) programme is available to support bereaved parents when they have another baby.
+The Lullaby Trust’s Care of Next Infant (CONI) programme is available to support bereaved parents when they have another baby.
 Using symptom diaries, weighing scales, movement monitors, thermometers, weight charts and regular visits from health visitors, parents can monitor their baby’s progress, helping to ease some of the worries.

-CONI Plus is available to the extended families of a baby who died of Sudden Infant Death, and to parents of babies who died suddenly of other causes, or whose baby suffered an apparent life-threatening event.
+CONI Plus may be available to the extended families of a child who died of SIDS or ‘unexplained SUDI’, and to parents of children who died suddenly of other causes or whose baby suffered an apparent life-threatening event.

 The schemes are available through many hospitals and community health centres.
 It is important to mention that unfortunately the CONI scheme isn’t available everywhere and can differ between areas.
 This depends whether the programme has been commissioned as an element of the local Health Visiting services.

 As you can imagine, we’d like CONI to be available absolutely everywhere and we’ll continue pushing to gain funding for the programme.